 This is what you hear through.
 There are three bits to your ear – the outside bit which you can see, the middle bit which is the passage from your ear hole to your ear drum and then the inner bit which is where sounds are turned into nerve messages for your brain.

 This is often a sign of infection, but it may not be your ears that are infected.
 Sometimes when you have a sore throat, you also get earache too.

 This is a condition that affects a person’s eating behaviour and is damaging to a person’s physical and mental wellbeing.
 The most common kinds of eating disorder are Anorexia Nervosa and Bulimia.

 This stands for electro-cardio-gram and is a test which shows the electrical impulses travelling through your heart to make it beat.

 This is short for Echocardiogram and it uses sound waves to show a picture of your heart and how it is beating.
 It also shows how blood is flowing through your heart.

 A skin disease that makes your skin really itchy and sore.
-It’s not catching and can be treated using ointments that stop the skin drying out.
+It’s not catching and can be treated using ointments that reduce inflammation and stop the skin drying out.

 When you have a test or operation planned for the future, the doctors may call it an ‘elective’ test or operation.
 This just means that it’s not an emergency and that it is planned to happen at some point in the future.